Sharp's axe too blunt; lenders to push for deeper restructuring

 More immediately, Sharp faces a refinancing challenge.

-Mizuho Corp, part of Mizuho Financial Group (8411.T), and BTMU, the core unit of Mitsubishi UFJ Financial Group (8306.T), each have outstanding loans to Sharp of around 120 billion yen as of end-March, according to a creditor's memo seen by Reuters.
-Major life insurers also have extended loans to Sharp, including Nippon Life's 21.5 billion yen and Dai-ichi Life's (8750.T) 8.5 billion yen, according to the memo.
+Mizuho Corp, part of Mizuho Financial Group, and BTMU, the core unit of Mitsubishi UFJ Financial Group, each have outstanding loans to Sharp of around 120 billion yen as of end-March, according to a creditor's memo seen by Reuters.
+Major life insurers also have extended loans to Sharp, including Nippon Life's 21.5 billion yen and Dai-ichi Life's 8.5 billion yen, according to the memo.

 Officials at Sharp have contacted some life insurers recently, seeking meetings for a business review, said one person with knowledge of those talks.